-The 4 Essential Steps of Performance Marketing for Scaleups
+The 4 Essential Steps of Performance Marketing for Brands

 What is Performance Marketing?

-Depending on who you ask, you’ll get a different answer.
-At Tuff, we define performance marketing as a results-driven approach that focuses on sustainable growth.
-Other marketers will define it more loosely—saying that it’s simply attempting to hit a certain measurable KPI, even if that KPI is something fluffy like CTR, or CPC (as if that’s really all that valuable as a standalone metric).
+At Tuff, we define performance marketing as a results-driven approach that focuses on a business outcome.
+Other marketers will define it more loosely—saying that it’s simply attempting to hit a certain measurable KPI, even if that KPI is something fluffy like CTR or CPC.

-Therein lies the difference: rather than focusing on any sort of measurable outcome, we’re focusing on measurable growth–most often dollar, dollar bills.
+Therein lies the difference: Rather than focusing on any sort of measurable outcome, we’re focusing on measurable growth–most often dolla’, dolla’ bills.

 The 4 Steps of Performance Marketing with an Agency